-Essentially, cartography is about mapping environments, experiences and information; 3D volumes transformed to a 2D surface.
+Fundamentally, cartography is about mapping environments, experiences and information; or 3D volumes transformed to a 2D surface.
 It depicts various ‘realities’ to engage us in narratives of space.
 It’s a complex task that often resorts to certain conventions in communication theory that allows us all to participate.
 These conventions can create a more normative approach in representation.
 For example, rivers, roads and mountains are often shown in readily understandable styles to ensure they are understood by as wide an audience as possible and actually function as maps—they have a job to do!